 Here, the highest-quality input $\balpha_{\text{LLR}}^{\text{6min}}$, which also serves as the ground truth, is assigned a randomly sampled iteration index $k$ drawn uniformly from $\mathcal{U}[4,6]$.
 Data augmentations included random rotations ($\leq 15^\circ$), translations (up to $\pm5$ voxels), and scaling in $[0.98,1.02]$.
 To increase batch diversity, pretraining used randomly cropped $96^3$ patches with a batch size of 8.

-We define a tissue-aware spatially weighted $L_1$ which we use during pretraining:
+\paragraph{Tissue Aware Loss} We define a tissue-aware spatially weighted $L_1$ which we use during pretraining:

-where $\balpha_v$ and $\hat{\balpha}_v$ denote the ground truth and estimated coefficient images restricted to tissue class $v$ (obtained from the segmentation masks computed from the GT reconstruction).
-We set $\lambda_{\text{WM}} = \lambda_{\text{GM}} = 10$ and $\lambda_{\text{CSF}} = 1$.
+where $\balpha_v$ and $\hat{\balpha}_v$ denote the ground truth and estimated coefficient images restricted to tissue class $v$ (obtained from the segmentation masks computed from the GT reconstruction), and `Other` corresponds to voxels outside the WM/GM/CSF masks.
+We set $\lambda_{\text{WM}} = \lambda_{\text{GM}} = 10$ and $\lambda_{\text{CSF}} = \lambda_{\text{Other}} = 1$.
 This weighting reflects the fact that the acquisition protocol is specifically optimized for sensitivity to WM and GM, and we therefore prioritize accurate estimation in these tissue classes.